monyarm/NovelVM/doc/docportal/other_platforms/ios.rst

 There are multiple ways to transfer game files to your iOS device.

-ScummVM has built-in cloud functionality, which lets you connect your Google Drive, OneDrive, Box or Dropbox account.
-For more information, see the :doc:`../use_scummvm/connect_cloud` page.
-ScummVM also has the ability to run a local web server.
-For more information, see the :doc:`../use_scummvm/LAN` page.
+NovelVM has built-in cloud functionality, which lets you connect your Google Drive, OneDrive, Box or Dropbox account.
+For more information, see the :doc:`../use_novelvm/connect_cloud` page.
+NovelVM also has the ability to run a local web server.
+For more information, see the :doc:`../use_novelvm/LAN` page.

 .. note::

- ScummVM's cloud functionality does not currently support iCloud, however you can upload game folders to your iCloud and then use the Files app on your iOS device to copy these folders into the local ScummVM folder.
+ NovelVM's cloud functionality does not currently support iCloud, however you can upload game folders to your iCloud and then use the Files app on your iOS device to copy these folders into the local NovelVM folder.

 Another way to transfer files (for macOS Catalina and newer) to your device is by using the Finder while your device is connected to your Mac.
 In the Finder app on your Mac, navigate to **Locations** in the left pane, and click on the connected device.
-Click on **Files**, then drag the folder containing the game files into the **ScummVM** folder.
+Click on **Files**, then drag the folder containing the game files into the **NovelVM** folder.
 For older versions of macOS, and for Windows users, file transfer can be done in iTunes.

 .. image:: ../images/ios/ios_transfer_files.gif

-See :doc:`../use_scummvm/game_files` for more information about game file requirements.
+See :doc:`../use_novelvm/game_files` for more information about game file requirements.

 Controls
 ============